 On the flip side, save highly refined carbs and foods high in sugar for occasional meals only.
 Regular consumption of these foods can lead to diseases such as type 2 diabetes and heart disease.

 EA’s note: If you feel good, like I do, following Intermittent Fasting or Time Restricted Eating, you can still follow these low FODMAP breakfast tips for your first meal of the day!

 Have IBS & following a low FODMAP Diet?
 Take a look at all the breakfast foods that are FODMAP friendly…

-Happy Belly Low FODMAP Breakfast Foods!
+Low FODMAP Breakfast Ideas FAQ

 Luckily there are lots of delicious foods you can eat on a low FODMAP diet.
-This includes fruit, vegetables, nuts, seeds, lactose free dairy, tofu, meats, fish, some legumes, and gluten free whole grains including rice, quinoa, corn, sorghum, & buckwheat.
+This includes fruit, vegetables, nuts, seeds, lactose free dairy, tofu, eggs, meats, fish, some legumes, and gluten free whole grains including oats, rice, quinoa, corn, sorghum, & buckwheat.

 Great question!
 Yes.
 No need to give up your favorite bowl of oatmeal or overnight oats on a low FODMAP diet.
 I’ve got a whole category on low FODMAP breakfast ideas with oats below!

 Yes, eggs are low FODMAP as they don’t contain any carbohydrates that might be high in FODMAPs.
 Enjoy them scrambled, poached, fried, hard boiled and in quiches, omelets, and frittatas on a low FODMAP diet.
 (Lot’s of recipe ideas below!)